 Events

-The Wheaton Center for Faith, Politics and Economics provides lectures and panel discussions with scholars, practitioners and public officials for Wheaton College students and the surrounding community on issues related to market economies, representative democracies and limited government.
+The Wheaton Center for Faith, Politics & Economics provides lectures and panel discussions with scholars, practitioners and public officials for Wheaton College students and the surrounding community on issues related to market economies, representative democracies and limited government.

 2019-2020 Lecture Schedule